Projected Subgradient Ascent for Convex Maximization: Projected Subgradient Ascent

 For a linear objective \(f(x) = \langle c, x\rangle\), maximizing \(f\) with PGA is equivalent to minimizing \(-f\) with PGD.
 In the finite-dimensional case, classical results using $L$-Lipschitz gradients guarantee both PGD and PGA converge with any constant non-zero step size (see, e.g., \cite{bertsekas}).

 In the general case of possibly infinite-dimensional spaces, weak convergence under arbitrary step sizes can be shown using notions from monotone operator theory (see, e.g., \cite{bauschke-combettes}).
-The main result in this case is Theorem~\ref{thm:pga-linear-case}.
+We formally state this known result (see, e.g., Theorem 2.5 in~\cite{bauschke-burke-deutsch-hundal-vanderwerf}) as Theorem~\ref{thm:pga-linear-case} to build the intuition for taking large step sizes before we tackle the broader class of general convex functions.

 \begin{defin}(Operator) An \emph{operator} \(T\) on a real Hilbert space \(\cH\) is a mapping meaning that each \(x\in\cH\) is assigned a (possibly empty) subset \(T(x) \subseteq \cH\).
 Its \emph{domain} is its \emph{range} is and its \emph{graph} is \end{defin}